yu-jianghao/yu-jianghao.github.io/_pages/projects.md

 ## Group Meeting and Journal Club

-We have a weekly group meeting, and journal club, which are usually informed via Wechat group.
+We have a weekly group meeting, and joint journal club, which are usually informed via Wechat group.